kbs5280/campfound/README.md

 ## Learning Goals

-Learning how to build a full Rails app from idea to delivery Revisiting previous concepts such as APIs and OAuth Finding the strengths and gaps in your knowledge of Ruby, Rails, and organizing a project.
+Learning how to build a full Rails app from idea to delivery.
+Revisiting previous concepts such as APIs and OAuth.
+Finding the strengths and gaps in your knowledge of Ruby, Rails, and organizing a project.

 ## Project Description